dcl20p/my-airflow-spark/README.md

    ![](./doc/airflow_my_connect.png "My spark connection")

-4. Run the spark-test DAG
+3. Run the spark-test DAG

    ![](./doc/airflow_run_trigger_dag.png "Run trigger dag")

-6. Check the DAG log for the task spark_job.
+4. Check the DAG log for the task spark_job.
 You will see the result printed in the log

    ![](./doc/airflow_dag_log.png "Run trigger dag")

-8. Check the spark application in the Spark Master web UI (http://localhost:8181)
+5. Check the spark application in the Spark Master web UI ([http://localhost:8080](http://localhost:8080))

    ![](./doc/spark_master_app.png "Spark Master UI")

-10. Check data table movies and ratings (has been successfully set):
+6. Check data table movies and ratings (After data has been added):

    ![](./doc/pgadmin_data_set.png "Data has been set")